syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ## Container type

-Containers improve the discoverability of input view by creating contrast between the input view and assistive elements.
+Containers improve the discoverability of input view by creating a contrast between the input view and assistive elements.

 ### Filled

-Background of the input view will be filled with container Color and its stroke (at the bottom edge) color and thickness will be changed based on its states.
-It can be enabled by setting `ContainerType` property as `Filled`.
+The background of the input view will be filled with container color, and its stroke (at the bottom edge) color and thickness will be changed based on its states.
+It can be enabled by setting the `ContainerType` property to `Filled`.

 {% tabs %}